lathammatt/sql_exercises/chinookrequests.md

 #### Provide a query that includes the track name with each invoice line item.

-SELECT InvoiceLine./*, Track.Name FROM InvoiceLine
+SELECT InvoiceLine.\*, Track.Name FROM InvoiceLine
 JOIN Track ON InvoiceLine.TrackId = Track.TrackId

 #### Provide a query that includes the purchased track name AND artist name with each invoice line item.

-SELECT InvoiceLine.*, Track.Name AS "Song", Artist.Name AS "Artist" FROM InvoiceLine
+SELECT InvoiceLine.\*, Track.Name AS "Song", Artist.Name AS "Artist" FROM InvoiceLine
 JOIN Track ON InvoiceLine.TrackId = Track.TrackId
 JOIN Album ON Track.AlbumId = Album.AlbumId
 JOIN Artist ON Album.ArtistId = Artist.ArtistId

 #### Provide a query that shows the # of invoices per country.

-SELECT COUNT(InvoiceID) As "Invoice Total", Customer.Country FROM Invoice
+SELECT COUNT(InvoiceId) As "Invoice Total", Customer.Country FROM Invoice
 JOIN Customer ON Invoice.CustomerId = Customer.CustomerId
 GROUP BY Customer.Country